mcasto/todo-time/README.md

 Then, from the built-in terminal in VS Code, I can type: `npm run time-spent` or `yarn time-spent` and get a summary of the time I've spent on the project.

-If I want to get really fancy, I can have multiple Todo+ files, each one related to a different aspect of development, and I can build a "time-spent:aspect" script.
+If I want to get really fancy, I can have multiple Todo+ files, each one related to a different aspect of development, and I can build a "time-spent:aspect" script for each aspect of the project.

 I have used this little utility on a few projects so far and found it very useful.
 I hope you'll find it useful too.